YongHwan2161/cppWebServer3/system-documents/graph-based-database.md

 [Rest of the document remains the same...]

 ## cycle Detection
-The system provides functionality to detect and analyze circular paths in the vertex graph:
+The system provides functionality to detect and analyze circular paths in the node graph:

 ### cycle Information
 - cycles are detected by following links through vertices
-- A cycle exists when a path leads back to a previously visited vertex/channel
+- A cycle exists when a path leads back to a previously visited node/channel
 - cycle information includes all vertices and channels in the cycle

 ### Implementation
 1. Path Tracking
    - Maintains visited vertices list
-   - Records vertex and channel information
+   - Records node and channel information
    - Detects repeated visits

 2. cycle Analysis